-I’m back to work this year after spending most of 2021 on parental leave, and like a lot of knowledge workers who are able to, I’ve been spending most of it so far working from home.
+Since returning to work after having my youngest son, I’ve been working almost entirely remotely.
 There’s a lot of benefits to working from home (and a lot of privilege to be in such a position), but I’ve definitely had to rethink my work setup to make it work.
-During the lockdowns of 2020 I had a study to work from, but now that that room belong’s to Raph I had to get a bit more creative!
+During the lockdowns of 2020 I had a study to work from, but now that that room belongs to my youngest I’ve had to get a bit more creative!

 I definitely need to be in a room with a door so I can hide from the kids, which only really left one option… our bedroom.

 Not ideal, but I made it work.
 Sadly my standing desk was too big for the space, so I settled for a cheap narrow desk that just fits with enough space to comfortably walk around or sit a chair at (but not really both simultaneously).
 My monitor is also too big for the desk, and I find screens have too aggressive a vibe for a bedroom, so I’ve done without that too.
 These days when I need more screen space than my laptop screen allows, I use my iPad Pro as a second screen.
 I wasn’t sure how it would work, but it’s actually not bad.

 I wasn’t sure if I’d want to keep the hutch sitting on top, but I’ve found it’s the perfect height for my laptop screen.
 I also found some bamboo trays that fit nicely in the space, which hold my keyboard, mouse, charger and stationery, keeping them hidden when I’m not in work mode.